odpi/egeria-docs/site/docs/connectors/integration/apache-atlas-catalog-integration-connector.md

 ## Overview

 [Apache Atlas](https://atlas.apache.org) is a metadata catalog originally designed for the Hadoop ecosystem.
-It offers integration services called Hooks and Bridges to capture the schemas and data sets of data platforms such as [Apache Hive](https://hive.apache.org/), [Apache HBase](https://hbase.apache.org/) and [Apache Hadoop Distributed File System (HDFS)](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsUserGuide.html) along with the processes that are creating and maintaining data sets on these platforms.
+It offers integration services called Hooks and Bridges to capture the schemas and data sets of data platforms such as [Apache Hive](https://hive.apache.org/), [Apache HBase](https://hbase.apache.org/) and [Apache Hadoop Distributed File System (HDFS)](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsUserGuide.html) along with the processes for creating and maintaining data sets on these platforms.
 The metadata descriptions of these data sets and processes are linked together using lineage relationships, allowing an understanding of how data is flowing through a Hadoop deployment.
 Apache Atlas also supports glossaries and a tagging system that can be used both in searches and to control access to data through Apache Ranger (using the TagSync integration).

-In recent years, Apache Atlas has been embedded in popular data catalogs such as [Microsoft Purview](https://azure.microsoft.com/en-gb/products/purview/) and [Atlan](https://atlan.com/) increasing the interest of being able to integrate with this metadata catalog.
+In recent years, Apache Atlas has been embedded in popular data catalogs such as [Microsoft Purview](https://azure.microsoft.com/en-gb/products/purview/) and [Atlan](https://atlan.com/) increasing the interest in being able to integrate with this metadata catalog.

 Reasons for integrating Apache Atlas into a wider open metadata ecosystem include: